Other Data Sources

 Assessing block maps are available through the Cambridge Tax Atlas.
 Use this link to print all the pages needed to produce a complete Tax Atlas of the City of Cambridge.
 To place a lot in the context of abutting properties print the Assessing Block Map containing the parcel.

-Crime statistics are available through the Cambridge Police Department BridgeStat home page.
-This page provides access to monthly and annual crime reports.
-Annual crime statistics from the past eight years are also available at this location.
+Crime Statistics: Crime statistics are available through the Cambridge Police Department Data Center and the Cambridge Police Department Data Dashboard.
 Note that the neighborhood boundaries used by the Police Department differ in a few instances from those employed by the Community Development Department.